Shahin-kaushar/Sorting-Algorithms/README.md

-# SortingAlgorithms: An Academic, Cross-Language Atlas of Sorting (with Visual Gallery)
+# SortingAlgorithms: with Visual Gallery

-This repository is a research-grade atlas of sorting algorithms with code in Python, C, Go, Rust, and x86-64 assembly.
  It provides:

 - **Per-algorithm source files** for side-by-side comparison.
 - **Instrumentation + GIF visualizations** produced from deterministic traces.